intel-unesp-mcp/infieri2019-session2/README.md

 for Computational Science, in Japan[^5].
 The code simulates diffusion of a solute through a volume of liquid.
 We will start with a baseline C code and implement successive optimizations on it, aiming to improve performance.
-The sequence of exercises has been extracted from the excellent book ""

-**Notes:**
+**Note:**

-* The following activities (and corresponding source codes) have been extracted from chapter 4 of this outstanding and *highly recommended* book: “*Intel Xeon Phi Coprocessor High-Performance Programming*”, by Jim Jeffers and James Reinders (Elsevier, 2013).
+* The following activities (and corresponding source codes) have been extracted from chapter 4 of this outstanding book: “*Intel Xeon Phi Coprocessor High-Performance Programming*”, by Jim Jeffers and James Reinders (Elsevier, 2013).

 * All the source codes we will be using in this section are located in **SOURCE-DIR**.
 For more information, check the [**"getting the source files"**](#get_repo) section.